algo-mart/kibou-registry/DOCUMENTATION.md

 ## User Stories

 ### New Participant Entry
-- **As an admin, I want to add a new participant record** to keep the database updated with all participants' information.
+- **As an admin, I want to add a new participant record** to keep the database updated with all user' information.
   - Acceptance Criteria:
     - Form to enter participant details.
     - Data validation and confirmation of addition.